-Magnus Tegborg, CEO, and Catharina Mannerfelt, Partner at Alumni, part of the Harvey Nash Group, discuss the impact of having a digitally savvy board.
+Magnus Tegborg, CEO, and Catharina Mannerfelt, Partner at Alumni, part of Nash Squared, discuss the impact of having a digitally savvy board.
 This article first appeared on ComputerWeekly.com.

 What does it mean for a business to be truly digital?
 It’s a concept that’s easy to talk about, but difficult to define.

 But one thing that unites all the successful digital businesses we see is that the board is driving the technology agenda.
 There is a culture of digital awareness and prioritisation that starts at the top and feeds down.